 The following code shows an example of this

 ' https://excelmacromastery.com/ Sub UseSearchDirectionAfter() Dim cell As Range ' Finds A2 Set cell = shData.Range("A1:A7").Find("Elli" _ , After:=Range("A6"), SearchDirection:=xlPrevious) Debug.Print cell.Address ' Finds A6 Set cell = shData.Range("A1:A7").Find("Elli" _ , After:=Range("A7"), SearchDirection:=xlPrevious) Debug.Print cell.Address End Sub

 The MatchCase parameter is used to determine if the case of the letters matters in the search.
 It can be set to True or False.

 - True – the case of the letters must match

 - False – the case of the letters does not matter

 The following sample list has two entries for “Elli”.
 The second has a small letter e

-The following code examples shows the result of setting MatchCase to True and False
+The following code examples show the result of setting MatchCase to True and False

 Using MatchByte with Find